bioidiap/gridtk/doc/generate.rst

       hello,
       world!

-Should yield to the following configuration sets:
+Should yield the following configuration sets:

 .. code-block:: python